 On April 4, 2012, TQP Development, LLC ("TQP Development") filed suit against our wholly-owned subsidiary, DISH Network L.L.C., in the United States District Court for the Eastern District of Texas alleging infringement of United States Patent No. 5,412,730 titled "Encrypted Data Transmission System Employing Means for Randomly Altering the Encryption Keys."
 TQP Development is an entity that seeks to license an acquired patent portfolio without itself practicing any of the claims recited therein.
-The trial date has been set for January 6, 2014.
+On August 8, 2013, we and TQP Development filed a joint motion to dismiss all claims in the action with prejudice.